Frequently Asked Questions

 When will I find out if I have been selected?

 The lottery draw will take place shortly after the application deadline.
-We will send a letter to all applicants, informing them if they have--or have not--been selected to attend camp.
-These letters will be sent by email the week of April 19–23, 2021.
+We will send a letter to all applicants, informing them if they have or have not been selected to attend camp.
+These letters will be sent by email the week of April 11-15, 2022.
 Selection information will not be given over the phone.
-Those selected to attend camp are asked to confirm their attendance by May 7.
-Payment is due by or on May 21.
+Those selected to attend camp are asked to confirm their attendance by completing registration and payment by Friday, May 5, 2023.

 Is there a waiting list?

 Yes, there is a waiting list.
 Each applicant is assigned a number, which is used for the lottery draw.
-The first 50 names picked in the draw are chosen to attend camp are put on a waiting list in the order set up for the lottery.
+The first 50 names picked in the draw are chosen to attend camp.
+The remaining names are put on a waiting list in the order set up for the lottery.
 Please note that only those who applied by the deadline date are eligible for the waiting list.